-Based on the data from our social dilemma experiment, our goal is to create behavioral measures of the propensity of each of our participants to incur some cost to monitor the behavior of the other women in her group.
-Our hope is that, since the experiment is anonymous and players could not condition their monitoring choices on any observable characteristics specific to the other participants, the propensities that we create are "inherent" and therefore capture the instinct to monitor other people in a situation similar in incentives to group lending.
-In other words, we seek to capture the basic "nosiness" of our participants.
+Based on the data from our social dilemma experiment, our goal is to create behavioral measures of each participant's propensity to incur some cost to monitor the behavior of the other group members.
+Since the experiment is anonymous and players cannot condition their monitoring choices on any observable characteristics specific to the other participants, our hope is that the propensities we create are inherent and therefore capture the instinct to monitor other people in a situation with incentives similar to those found in group lending.
+In other words, we seek to capture our participants basic "nosiness."

 The obvious place to start with our data is to look at the raw frequency with which participants chose to monitor the group.
-As seen in Figure 2(a), there is considerable variation in this frequency.
-Slightly more than 15 percent of the participants never monitor, while about the same fraction always monitor.
-There is a weak mode at monitoring once but, overall, there is a considerable amount of monitoring: the average monitoring frequency is 0.46.
+As seen in figure 2(a), there is considerable variation in this frequency.
+Slightly more than 15 percent of the participants never monitor their fellow group members, while about the same fraction always monitor their peers.
+There is a weak mode at monitoring one time but, overall, there is a considerable amount of monitoring: the average monitoring frequency is 0.46.

 One obvious problem with looking at the raw monitoring frequency is that it does not account for the fact that some groups are generally more cooperative than others.
-Therefore, there may be more need to monitor in some groups than in others.
-To a great extent, this means that it is hard to make "apples to apples" comparisons across individuals using the raw monitoring frequencies.
-One intuitive way to create meaningful comparisons across individuals is to ask how each individual would react to a common stimulus.
-In our context we ask, at the average level of cooperation in the experiment how likely are you to monitor?
+Thus, in some groups there may be more need to monitor than in others.
+To a great extent, this discrepancy means that it is hard to make "apples to apples" comparisons across individuals using the raw monitoring frequencies.
+One intuitive way to create meaningful comparisons across individuals in all groups is to ask how each individual would react to a common stimulus.
+In our context we ask, at the average level of cooperation in the experiment how likely are participants to monitor other group members?

-Recall that contributions for the current round are only revealed after paying the monitoring costs so it is sensible to model monitoring choices as depending on the lag of the other group member's contributions.
-Regardless of whether or not a participant monitored on round t-1, knowing the group total contribution from round t-1 and her own contribution allows her to infer how cooperative the other members of her group were last round.
-With this formulation in mind, we regress the decision to monitor in one round on the sum of the amount kept by the other members of one's experimental group in the previous round.
-We define $\Pr(M{i,t}|\sum (15 - C{-i,t-1}))$ as the probability that participant i monitors in round t conditional on the amount kept by the rest of the group in the previous round and then estimate:
+Recall that individuals only see the contributions for the current round after they pay to see these data, so it is sensible to model monitoring choices as depending on the lag of the other group members' contributions.
+Regardless of whether or not a participant monitored on round t - 1, knowing the total group contribution from round t - 1 and her own contribution allows a participant to infer how cooperative the other members of her group were during the last round.
+With this formulation in mind, we regress the decision to monitor in one round, $M{i,t}$, on the sum of the amount kept by the other members of one's experimental group in the previous round (that is, $\sum (15 - C{-i,t-1})$) according to:

-$$\Pr(M{i,t}|\sum (15 - C{-i,t-1}) = \beta_i^0 + \beta_i^1 \sum (15 - C{-i,t-1}) + \epsilon{i,t},$$ (1)
+$$\Pr(M{i,t}|\sum(15 - C{-i,t-1})) = \beta_i^0 + \beta_i^1 \sum(15 - C{-i,t-1}) + \epsilon{i,t},$$ (1)

 where $\epsilon{i,t}$ is a disturbance term.
-To get a sense of the pooled population response to the amount kept by the other group members, in the first two columns of Table 3, we report a linear probability model that controls to some extent for individual heterogeneity by including random effects.
-As one can see, overall, monitoring choices do appear to be affected by the level of cooperation in the group: each additional coin kept by a team member last round leads to an almost 1 percent increase (p<0.01) in the likelihood that the representative player monitors on the next round.
+To get a sense of the pooled population response to the amount kept by the other group members, in the first two columns of table 3, we report a linear probability model that controls to some extent for individual heterogeneity by including random effects.
+As one can see, monitoring choices overall do appear to be affected by the group's level of cooperation: each additional coin kept by a team member in the previous round leads to an almost 1 percent increase (p<0.01) in the likelihood that the representative player monitors on the next round.